lammesen/netrust/docs/security.md

 - Stored via `nauto_security::KeyringStore`, which wraps OS keychain providers.
 - CLI command `nauto_cli creds` writes credentials to vault; devices store only references.
 - Interactive usage now prompts for the password by default (`--password-prompt`), while automation can use `--password-stdin`; passing `--password` directly is allowed but prints a warning about argv exposure.
+- For headless servers (where platform keyrings are unavailable), set `NAUTO_KEYRING_FILE=/secure/path/credentials.json`.
+The keyring helper now mirrors secrets into that JSON file and transparently falls back to it when OS APIs fail (file contents are keyed by credential name and should reside on encrypted storage).

 ## Safeguards
 - Audit log writer (`logs/audit.log`) captures job summary per execution.